piefel/Numeral-locale-js/README.md

 ### 1.0.0

 Initial release as a fork of the 1.4.8 version.
 Added _locale_ handling which replaces _language_.
 Use BCP-47 for locale files.
-Removed unformatting and currency.
+Removed unformatting, ordinals and currency.

 Acknowlegements
 ===============